-Right at the beginning: the good question is – what can you develop to be internationally important in the field of Artificial Intelligence in small country like Croatia?
+Right at the beginning: the good question is – what can you develop to be internationally important in the field of Artificial Intelligence in a small country like Croatia?
 Can AI be an important growth driver for the country?
 Can Croatia establish itself as a leader, innovator, driver, producer of any new technology-based solution portfolio, including Artificial Intelligence?
 These questions are on top of the mind of every leader in every developing country we are working with.
 Every leader is asking the same question: “How can we be innovative, how can we lead in something and make a global presence?”.
 We all know that there is no silver bullet for that, but a well planned and executed strategy that involves a number of stakeholders – government, organizations, academia, and individuals.
 All of them should have a clear understanding of what needs to be the goal, need to have a common vision, but most importantly, need to understand how deep digital transformation is needed here to move the society forward.

 Artificial Intelligence is one of those promises.
-The depth and breadth of its use are so broad, and the usability in many practices and verticals is so fulfilling that everyone looks at the AI as if it was panacea, where we solve all unsolvable mysteries with a dash of AI and little bit of good data.
+The depth and breadth of its use are so broad, and the usability in many practices and verticals is so fulfilling that everyone looks at the AI as if it was a panacea, where we solve all unsolvable mysteries with a dash of AI and a little bit of good data.
 The most successful countries today know that one thing is to develop startups, companies, solutions, and projects that implement AI, but the best ones also know that the Government has a vital role here – creating positive legislation, investment environments and funds, good strategies, and action times that support them.

-Croatia had kind of a late start.
+Croatia had a kind of a late start.

 Being a part of the European Union, we were involved and followed the creation of the first major step toward the implementation of AI in EU Society – cosigning the Declaration on Cooperation between member states on AI.
-Due to many issues, Croatia was last to sign, few months later than all the other countries (in July 2018).
-With that, Croatia agreed to create a National Strategy for AI Implementation – document that we are still waiting for – and where we will address strategy, action plans, and key steps needed to move forward.
+Due to many issues, Croatia was last to sign, a few months later than all the other countries (in July 2018).
+With that, Croatia agreed to create a National Strategy for AI Implementation – a document that we are still waiting for – and where we will address strategy, action plans, and key steps needed to move forward.
 In the meantime, we have experienced a strong growth of interest and activities that came from individuals, academia, and several startups that are already developing solutions and technologies that are utilizing artificial intelligence, but they also want to participate and drive EU based programs that are supporting AI.
 This part of the story is yet to happen, and it is a good message to other countries where potential pitfalls are and what needs to be done (more quickly, more agile) to be at the forefront of the countries that are driving AI agenda.

 The big push came from the private sector – Croatian Employers Association (CEA/HUP), that has a strong working group on new technologies, including AI.
-A few months ago, as an input to the national strategy, they published their view on Potential of Implementation of Artificial Intelligence in Croatia, detailing the highlevel view on what is the potential but also some actions needed to establish great environment for the ecosystem that will support the AI development.
+A few months ago, as an input to the national strategy, they published their view on Potential of Implementation of Artificial Intelligence in Croatia, detailing the high–level view on what is the potential but also some actions needed to establish a great environment for the ecosystem that will support the AI development.
 If you are interested, you can find the document on their web site (HUP), here in Croatian only – but nothing you could not translate quickly using artificial intelligence.

 Dawn of the change

-We have promising start for the field of artificial intelligence – number of great new startups, that deal with the power of AI, emerged in the country.
+We have a promising start for the field of artificial intelligence – a number of great new startups, that deal with the power of AI, emerged in the country.
 For example, Gideon Brothers is quickly becoming an international player – several global market-leading companies already recognize their visual perception based autonomous robots.
-Robotiq.AI is creating software robots, introducing Robotic Process Automation (RPA) to number of companies and processes around different industries – enabling more automated work for the things that used to be boring and repetitive.
+Robotiq.AI is creating software robots, introducing Robotic Process Automation (RPA) to a number of companies and processes around different industries – enabling more automated work for the things that used to be boring and repetitive.

-We also see many startups that are driving specific vertical industries, like AIRT that supports insurance business with the new AIbased algorithms and predictive models that calculate and recognize but also keep everyone on the same page through fraud detection solutions or VINGD which is driving their human-centric solutions toward the artificial intelligence, especially in the fields of healthcare and financial industry.
+We also see many startups that are driving specific vertical industries, like AIRT that supports insurance business with the new AI–based algorithms and predictive models that calculate and recognize but also keep everyone on the same page through fraud detection solutions or VINGD which is driving their human-centric solutions toward the artificial intelligence, especially in the fields of healthcare and financial industry.

 Artificial Intelligence in use

 Private and public sectors are already deploying solutions based on the use of artificial intelligence.
-It is important to note that we are not talking about massive adoption or fullscale projects that drive digital transformation, but smaller proofs of conceptsor localized use of chatbots or machine learning models.
+It is important to note that we are not talking about massive adoption or full–scale projects that drive digital transformation, but smaller proofs of concepts, or localized use of chatbots or machine learning models.
 But even that is more on the level of experimentation, with a small number of notable cases like the Ministry of Justice, which is using automated speech to text to dictate documents directly into the computer and thus minimize the time needed for a specific case.
 And like in other countries, it’s not about massive deployment and widespread use.
 But those examples are the right step forward, and they are piloting the use in some critical scenarios, including healthcare.

 What would be the role of platform providers?